marektichy/trits-core/README.md

 ### Bonus

 The moment a new game is seeded, the bank is obliged to add four or five coins on the **I** spot.
 This happens always, unless the Bank balance is too low.
-The Bank balance is publicly announced.
+The current Bank balance is publicly announced.

 ### Playing the game